vasilakisfil/Introspected-REST/README.md

 format of the requested representation is in JSON data dormat in the semantics of the `vnd.api`, which is the [JSONAPI](http://jsonapi.org/format) semantics.
-In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), however in practice we tend to forget that and we treat all media types as single and not composite.
+In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), or even YAML, however in practice we tend to forget that and we treat all media types as single and not composite.

 In the HTTP this is done using the `Accept` header (and server responds with `Content-Type` header).